CERNDocumentServer/cds-ils/CONTRIBUTING.rst

       $ ./run-tests.sh

-   The tests will provide you with test coverage and also check PEP8 (code style), PEP257 (documentation), flake8 as well as build the Sphinx documentation and run doctests.
+   The tests will provide you with test coverage and also check the code style.

 6. Commit your changes and push your branch to GitHub: